Malaysia–Thailand border: Survey and demarcation

-Work to survey and demarcate the watershed boundary began on 6 July 1973 and was completed except for the 8.5 kilometre disputed section at Jeli Hill on 26 September 1985.
+Work to survey and demarcate the watershed boundary began on 6 July 1973 and was completed, except for the 8.5 kilometre disputed section at Jeli Hill, on 26 September 1985.
 As for the Golok River section, work to survey the boundary began on 1 November 2000 and was completed on 30 September 2009.

 Barrier

 In the 1970s, both Malaysia and Thailand constructed walls along their common border, mostly in Perlis/Satun and Perlis/Songkhla as well as Kedah/Songkhla portions of the border to curb smuggling.
 The walls were of concrete, steel, and topped barbed wire as well as iron fencing at other stretches.
 As both countries constructed their walls on their own territory, a strip of "no man's land" about 10 m wide was created and this strip of land became a convenient refuge for smugglers (not all smuggling was deterred by the wall) and drug runners.

 In 2001, the two countries agreed to construct just one wall along the border which would be just inside Thai territory.
-The new border wall is 2.5 m high and made up of a concrete lower half and steel fencing on the upper half.
+The new border wall is 2.5 m high and made of a concrete lower half and steel fencing on the upper half.
 At the base, barbed wire runs along the length of the wall.
 The reason given for the construction of the wall was to curb smuggling and encroachment.
-However, security concerns arising from the South Thailand insurgency in the late-1990s and early-2000s have also been an impetus for the barrier's construction.
+However, security concerns arising from the South Thailand insurgency in the late 1990s and early 2000s have also been an impetus for the barrier's construction.